 - Continue with project team implementation of key concepts and system operations;

-- Prepare cutover plan and plan change management;
+- Prepare a cutover plan and plan change management;

 - Receive quality and production environments.

-You can learn more about this stage from .
+You can learn more about this stage from SAP’s blog.

-Deploy stage assumes the setup of the production system and confirmation of the company’s readiness to migrate business operations to the new environment.
-The project manager still remains in charge of crossing out all the tasks from the list; and providing risk and issue management.
+The deployment stage assumes the setup of the production system and confirmation of the company’s readiness to migrate business operations to the new environment.
+The project manager still remains in charge of crossing out all the tasks from the list and providing risk and issue management.

 The key deliverable of this stage is end-user learning and preparation for onboarding.
 A specific learning plan must be defined.
 The cutover plan must be in place as well, outlining the key tasks to be performed such as go/no-go decision points, migration/creation of data, and non-transportable object setup.
 After the cutover execution has been completed, you can set the SAP S/4HANA Cloud system to a Run status.
 This stage ends with the formal closure of the project.

-Now it’s time to continue the adoption and the implementation of your new solution across the entire company.
-Start adding new users; encourage them to execute business transactions and activate additional software functionality if needed.
+Now it is time to continue the adoption and the implementation of your new solution across the entire company.
+Start adding new users, encourage them to execute business transactions, and activate additional software functionality if needed.
 The development team should be running regression testing in the background for the quarterly upgrades to ensure you have the latest version of the system.

 A Real SAP HANA Implementation Case by Infopulse